ucsb-cs148-f21/project-t04-youtubevoice/team/retrospectives/Retro_02.md

 A brief assessment of how it went.
 I think it went fairly well, everyone contributed meaningful information, and as the facilitator I stayed objective and impartial.
 The group was sometimes distracted and there were some off-topic tangents, but I think that's expected from a first retro.

+A brief recap of the metric that we plan to use:
+We are planning on measuring how much improvements we have made since our MVP presentation.

+The outcome according to the metric:
+We are slowing making progress.
+Learning what we have to do and trying it out.

 What advice would you give to the next person leading a retro based on what you learned today?
 Having a plan helped greatly to keep the conversation going.
 Try to keep everyone on topic and avoid putting blame on a single person, instead encourage thinking as a team.

+Conclustion:
+We used the same boat, wind, anchor analogy from the first retro.
+It is very helpful and helps analyze the projects in detail.
+We were able to identify the road blocks and where the product stands currently.
+It would be helpful to continue with the same anlogy for the next retro.